“2022 Is Going To Be A Crazy Year For Digital Fashion”

 Daniella Loftus launches platform for digital fashion designers.

 2021 was a great year for digital fashion enthusiasts as several giant tech players publicly announced their steps towards building the next generation internet – the Metaverse.
 As this opened many doors for digital fashion designers out in the world creators may still find it difficult to build sustainable business models for their products.
-Daniella Loftus who last year founded her agency “This Outfit Does Not Exist”, will spend 2022 trying to solve this equation by connecting digital fashion makers with buyers through the platform DAUP.
+Daniella Loftus who last year founded her agency “This Outfit Does Not Exist”, will spend 2022 trying to solve this equation by connecting digital fashion makers with buyers through the platform DRAUP.

 Do you remember the first time you came across a digital fashion creation?